decentralized-identity/interoperability/agenda.md

 * Further afield usecases (VC-free, DID-free, human-free, LEI, etc) - venn diagram of interop goals?
 * Notary models and adoption hacks?
 * VCs versus VPs - is habituating individuals to exchanging strong credentials a dark pattern per se? how to keep VPs ephermal and useless to traffic analysis?
+    * Adrian's question: do too many VC mental models and specs *assume* VCs going straight from issuer to holder, never issuer to verifier on direct behalf of holder?
 * Periodic checkins on the multi-ledger (and possible multi-method!?)
 Indyverse
 * --- **BBS+ FIESTA 2020** --- [**proposed**]
     * December 2nd or 9th?